openvinotoolkit/openvino/tools/benchmark_tool/README.md

                         threads->appropriate core types ('HYBRID_AWARE', which is OpenVINO runtime's default for Hybrid CPUs) or completely disable ('NO') CPU threads pinning for CPU-involved inference.

+  -infer_precision INFER_PRECISION
+                        Optional.
+Specifies the inference precision.
+Example #1: '-infer_precision bf16'.
+Example #2: '-infer_precision CPU:bf16,GPU:f32'

+  -ip {u8,U8,f16,FP16,f32,FP32}, --input_precision {u8,U8,f16,FP16,f32,FP32}
+                        Optional.
+Specifies precision for all input layers of the model.

+  -op {u8,U8,f16,FP16,f32,FP32}, --output_precision {u8,U8,f16,FP16,f32,FP32}
+                        Optional.
+Specifies precision for all output layers of the model.

+  -iop INPUT_OUTPUT_PRECISION, --input_output_precision INPUT_OUTPUT_PRECISION
+                        Optional.
+Specifies precision for input and output layers by name.
+Example: -iop "input:f16, output:f16".
+Notice that quotes are required.
+                        Overwrites precision from ip and op options for specified layers.

+  --mean_values [R,G,B]
+                        Optional.
+Mean values to be used for the input image per channel.
+Values to be provided in the [R,G,B] format.
+Can be defined for desired input of the model, for example: "--mean_values data[255,255,255],info[255,255,255]".
+The exact meaning and order of channels depend on how the original model was trained.
+Applying the values affects performance and may cause type conversion

+  --scale_values [R,G,B]
+                        Optional.
+Scale values to be used for the input image per channel.
+Values are provided in the [R,G,B] format.
+Can be defined for desired input of the model, for example: "--scale_values data[255,255,255],info[255,255,255]".
+The exact meaning and order of channels depend on how the original model was trained.
+If both --mean_values and --scale_values are specified, the mean is subtracted first and then scale is applied regardless of the order of options in command line.
+Applying the values affects performance and may cause type conversion

+  -inference_only [INFERENCE_ONLY], --inference_only [INFERENCE_ONLY]
+                        Optional.
+If true inputs filling only once before measurements (default for static models), else inputs filling is included into loop measurement (default for dynamic models)

   -exec_graph_path EXEC_GRAPH_PATH, --exec_graph_path EXEC_GRAPH_PATH
                         Optional.
 Path to a file where to store executable graph information serialized.

+Statistics dumping options:
+  -report_type {no_counters,average_counters,detailed_counters}, --report_type {no_counters,average_counters,detailed_counters}
+                        Optional.
+Enable collecting statistics report. "no_counters" report contains configuration options specified, resulting FPS and latency.
+                        "average_counters" report extends "no_counters" report and additionally includes average PM counters values for each layer from the model.
+                        "detailed_counters" report extends "average_counters" report and additionally includes per-layer PM counters and latency for each executed infer request.

+  -report_folder REPORT_FOLDER, --report_folder REPORT_FOLDER
+                        Optional.
+Path to a folder where statistics report is stored.

   -pc [PERF_COUNTS], --perf_counts [PERF_COUNTS]
                         Optional.
 Report performance counters.